From champion Abhinav Bindra's tale to Mary Kom's story, here are are some of the best Indian books to read on Indian Olympians.

 Defeat at Athens transformed Abhinav Bindra as a shooter who was hell-bent on redemption following heartbreak in the 2004 Olympics.
 Authored by Rohit Brijnath and Abhinav Bindra himself, the book also details how he became a scientist who was ever ready for any experiments, including mapping his own brain.

 That said, his gold in Beijing through hard work and his obstinate pursuit for excellence as well as his ability to manage success, are the primary themes that strike a chord from A Shot at History.
+It's one of the best Indian books detailing the journey of an Olympic champion.

 A story of passion, toil and dedication, Dipa Karmakar: The Small Wonder, tells us the story of the first-ever Indian woman to participate in gymnastics at the Olympics.
 Winner of the Biography of the Year at the Ekamra Sports Literature Awards in 2019, the book authored by Bishweshwar Nandi, Digvijay Singh Deo and Vimal Mohan provides a vivid account of Dipa Karmakar’s life.